Uberspace/manual/source/lang-python.rst

 Release Types
 -------------
 Each release branch of Python is fully supported for five years beginning with its initial stable release.
 For Python 2.7, this has been extended to ten years.
-For more details see `Update Policy <https://manual.uberspace.de/lang-python/#update-policy>`_.
+For more details see :ref:`Update Policy <update-policy-python>`.

 Standard version
 ----------------